Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     where: $.definitions.AliasPathMetadata
     from: resources.json
     reason: This was already checked in - not my code
-  - suppress: XMS_EXAMPLE_NOTFOUND_ERROR
-    where: $.paths
-    from: resources.json
-    reason: Pre-existing lint error.
-Not related to this version release.
   - suppress: TopLevelResourcesListByResourceGroup
     from: policyDefinitions.json
     reason: Policy definitions are a proxy resource that is only usable on subscriptions or management groups